Esperanto-mega/ED2/README.md

 ED2-**Dual** Repo: https://huggingface.co/JayceAnova/Benchmark-Dual/tree/main

 **NOTE**: The Single Repo does not use user attributes, and no user-related tasks are added during SFT.
-The user dataset needs to be constructed separately.
-I will complete the user data soon.
+The user dataset is in **Instruments.inter.user.json**.

 **Reproduction**:
 1. Pretrain RQ-VAE and save the checkpoint: Script locates at ED2/index/run.sh.